Session 14 - The Trail of the Pilgrims

 Monday, January 23rd 1930

-The Reverend Gore disembarks in Jabalpur. the investigators turn down his offer of a short stay with him due to the difficulties inherent in getting all of their supplies off the train.
+The Reverend Gore disembarks in Jabalpur, and the investigators turn down his offer of a short stay with him due to the difficulties inherent in getting all of their supplies off the train.
+They do say, however, that will - it at all possible - take up his gracious offer on their return journey.

-The investigators are now alone and able to discuss their plans.
+The investigators are now alone and able to discuss their plans openly.

 Tuesday, January 24th 1930